Got French Canadian culture on the brain? Satisfy your cravings by experiencing the best things to do in Quebec City.

 The top tourist attractions in Quebec City span five centuries of its history.
 By day, you can search out the city’s soul in the UNESCO World Heritage Site of Old Quebec.
 You’ll wander among 17th- and 18th-century buildings in Quartier Petit Champlain.
 Or you can dive into military history at the Plains of Abraham after a stroll along Dufferin Terrace.
 By night, you can explore Quebec’s renowned culinary scene or splurge on a night at the legendary Château Frontenac hotel.

-Not sure what to do in Quebec City?
-Start planning your trip with this guide to the best places to visit in Quebec City.
+Not sure what to do on your vacation in Quebec’s capital?
+Start planning your trip with this guide to the coolest places to visit in Quebec City!

 What to do in Quebec City